MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-best-practices.md

 ---
-title: Best practices to set up unified routing in Customer Service
+title: Use best practices to set up unified routing in Customer Service
 description: Use this article to know about the best practices to set up unified routing in Customer Service and things to do and avoid for a successful implementation.
 author: neeranelli
 ms.author: nenellim
 ms.reviewer: shujoshi
 ms.service: dynamics-365
-ms.topic: conceptual
+ms.topic: how-to
 ms.date: 01/27/2023
 ms.custom: bap-template
 ---

-# Best practices to set up unified routing in Customer Service
+# Use best practices to set up unified routing in Customer Service

 This article discusses some of the important aspects to successfully deploy and manage unified routing and focuses on the most common areas where you might have questions.